great-expectations/great_expectations/docs/guides/connecting_to_your_data/overview.md

 - A ConfiguredAssetDataConnector, which allows you to have the most fine-tuning by requiring an explicit listing of each Data Asset you want to connect to.
 This Data Connector would be ideal
 - A `RuntimeDataConnector` which enables you to use a `RuntimeBatchRequest` to wrap either an in-memory dataframe, filepath, or SQL query.

-We provide detailed guidance to help you decide on a Data Connector in our guide: [How to choose which DataConnector to use](/docs/guides/connecting_to_your_data/how_to_choose_which_dataconnector_to_use).
+In the `data_connectors` dictionary you may define multiple Data Connectors, including different types of Data Connectors, so long as they all have unique values in the place of the `<name_of_your_data_connector>` key.
+We provide detailed guidance to help you decide on which Data Connectors to use in our guide: [How to choose which DataConnector to use](/docs/guides/connecting_to_your_data/how_to_choose_which_dataconnector_to_use).

+The `<additional_keys_based_on_source_data_system>` will be things like `base_directory` and `default_regex` for filesystems, or  `batch_identifiers` for SQL based data systems.
 For specifics on the additional keys that you can use in your Data Connectors' configurations, please see the corresponding guide for connecting to a specific source data system (since the keys you will need to define will depend on the source data system you are connecting to).

 ### 3. Test your configuration